 At some point, disaster will strike the organization, or the ramifications of a potential disaster are significant enough that IT needs to plan for it.
 Push-button recovery of mission critical systems is ideal for these situations.
 Recovery can occur in the cloud with minimal interaction from IT.
 A cloud-based recovery saves the organization from having to pay for a dedicated site or rent space at a hosting facility.

 To learn more about these three advantages watch the Lightboard.
-Learn more about the critical capabilities needed for cloud-based backup plus learn about two more by attending our upcoming webinar, “5 Critical Enterprise Cloud Backup Capabilities,” on March 26th at 1:00 PM ET / 10:00 AM PT.
+Learn more about the critical capabilities needed for cloud-based backup plus learn about two more by attending our on demand webinar “5 Critical Enterprise Cloud Backup Capabilities”.